predix-ui/predix-ui/_pages/develop/data-grid/load-data.md

 # Load remote data

 The data grid can load data on demand from a “remote” data source like a backend API using the `remoteDataProvider` property.
 The grid loads data lazily, requesting new records when the user scrolls past all the loaded data and hits the end of the table.
-This is a powerful feature that can be used to load large amounts of data from a remote source source on demand, increasing performance on the front-end and reducing stress on backend services.
+This is a powerful feature that can be used to load large amounts of data from a remote source on demand, increasing performance on the front-end and reducing stress on backend services.

 See the “Remote data” guide (coming soon) for an in-depth exploration of this feature.